Weekend Professional: Two-Year in South Florida

 UF MBA requires two professional recommendations to help evaluate prior performance within an organization, appropriateness of the MBA degree and potential for future business leadership.
 Current and former supervisors provide the best recommendations, as well as anyone else who can speak to your professional abilities.
 Recommendations should not be submitted by friends, relatives, or former professors.
 If an applicant knows a current UF MBA student or alum, they can serve as a recommender by providing a brief endorsement directly to a UF MBA Admissions representative.
-Recommenders have the option of using our recommendation form or providing a standard letter.
-Letters should be submitted directly from your recommenders to the UF MBA Programs Office at firstname.lastname@example.org.
+Recommenders have a choice of either uploading their own evaluation or they are welcome to use our Common Letter of Recommendation Form.

 The applicant’s written essays and personal interview provide opportunities to convey one’s unique background, personality, and ability to add to the diversity of the UF MBA community.
 A selection of required and optional essays allows candidates to describe important attributes that are not apparent in other parts of the application.
 The essays are evaluated not only for content, but also for writing style and grammar.